smarinovic/smarinovic.github.io/_posts/2020-05-23-Bind-shell.md

 addrlen specifies the size, in bytes, of the address structure pointed to by addr.

 In a same way as for socket syscall we need to prepare data for bind bind syscall with exception that bind is using struct sockaddr which needs to be saved on the stack.
-In order to place some value on the stack PUSH instraction needs to be used.
+In order to place some value on the stack PUSH instruction needs to be used.
 Since stack grows from higher addresses to lower addresses, last argument needs to be pushed first and due to little endian format values needs to be pushed in reverse order.

 ```